 From afar the wall looks sort of chalky and textured and varied – as opposed to the glossy and super white result we would’ve gotten from painting it normally.
 When you get closer you see more of the pretty details of each brick.
 Some are a bit lighter.
 Some are darker.
 Some are craggier.
 It’s a nice mix.

 We still have a long ways to go in this room, but whitewashing this once dark wall was a HUGE help in making the space feel brighter and less cavernous (which is tough, since it gets the least natural light of any spot in our house).

 Either way, I’m glad the room is looking decidedly less salmon these days.

-Some folks have asked if we’ve considered leaving the wood as-is, and the answer is that we definitely don’t want to rush into anything.
-After living with it for months now we’re still leaning towards painting it because painted wainscoting and trim just seems to be the look that we prefer (many rooms that we pin/tear out of magazines have that detail).
-But I always say never to paint brick or wood unless you’re 100% sure you want to go with that since it’s so hard to undo!
-Basically wait until you can’t stand waiting another second to paint it and only then should you grab a brush.
+Some folks have asked if we’ve considered painting the wood beams, wainscotting, and mantle.
+We’re definitely leaning towards it, but we don’t want to rush into anything.
+I always say never to paint brick or wood unless you are 100% sure you’ll like it since it’s so hard to undo!
+Basically, wait until you can’t stand waiting another second to paint it and only then should you grab a brush.